pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 ## Additional Kubernetes Resources Required

-In addition to the StatefulSet, other resources are required to properly map the load balancers to the pods.
-This diagram shows each of those resources:
+In addition to the `StatefulSet`, other resources are required to properly map the load balancers to the pods.
+The following diagram shows each of those resources.

 ![K8S Required Resources](../images/multi-k8s-cluster-pingdirectory-resources.png)

 ### DNS

-A DNS entry will be required at the load balancer to direct a wildcard domain or individual host names to the load balancer created by the NGINX Ingress Service or Controller.
-For AWS, this can simply be an `A record` alias for each host, or a wildcard `A record` for any host in that domain.
+A DNS entry is required at the load balancer to direct a wildcard domain or individual hostname to the load balancer created by the NGINX Ingress Service or Controller.
+For AWS, this can simply be an `A record` alias for each host or a wildcard `A record` for any host in that domain.

 ### NGINX Ingress Service and Controller